Emulation of cosmological mass maps with conditional generative adversarial networks: Conditional generative adversarial networks

-Using this function the length of $z$ is thus mapped to the interval $[l_0, l_1]$.
+Using this function, the length of the $z$ vector is mapped to the interval $[l_0, l_1]$.
 In our case, we used $l_0 = 0.1 \sqrt{n}$ and $l_1 = \sqrt{n}$, where $n$ is the size of the latent vector.
 For the discriminator, the parameters are concatenated directly after the convolutional layers as in~\cite{reed2016generative}.
 The relation between the features extracted from the convolutional layers and the parameters might in general be non-local.
-We therefore increase the complexity of the mapping functions of the discriminator and generator by adding some linear layers (as in a multi-layer perceptron) at the end of each network.
-The proposed model is sketched in Figure~\ref{fig:our_model} and the complete architecture is described in more details in Table \ref{tab:kids_gan_conditional}.
+We therefore increase the complexity of the mapping functions of the discriminator and generator by adding some linear layers (as in a multi-layer perceptron) at the end of the discriminator and the beginning of the generator.
+The proposed model is sketched in Figure~\ref{fig:our_model} and the architecture is described in more details in Appendix A. Specific parameters can be found in Table \ref{tab:kids_gan_conditional}.